Schedule & Cost

 You may register for any course online

-Typical Caribbean Itinerary: These class dates run from Friday afternoon to Saturday a week later.
+Typical Caribbean Itinerary: We will be sailing an Island Packet IP460 this winter, and class dates run from Friday afternoon to Saturday a week later.
 Students travel and arrive in the afternoon of the first Friday at our home port at American Yacht Harbor in the village of Red Hook on the east end of St Thomas in the US Virgin Islands, and get settled aboard the yacht and the Caribbean lifestyle.
 We'll then begin cruise planning discussions and develop our planned itinerary for the coming week over an evening meal at a nearby tropical restaurant, and here we have three possibilities: We may elect to circumnavigate St John Island for it's many delightfully secluded anchorages and scenery, or we may head north to Jost Van Dyke Island where we can enter the British Virgin Islands and it's more active night life ashore, or we may elect for a much longer cruise downwind to the Spanish Virgin Islands and a 45 mile return cruise to windward and our home port.
 But, can only do one of these routes.

 On Saturday we'll inspect the yacht and equipment, review operating and emergency procedures, prepare a navigation plan for our intended cruise route, review weather forecasts, inventory onboard supplies, prepare meal menus for the week and shop for food and drink provisions.
 After stowage and preparations for sea, we'll get underway for some sailing practice and end in an anchorage at St John Island or Great St James Island.
 Here we'll anchor or pick up a mooring and spend the evening aboard with relaxation, snorkeling, dinner and decide on our itinerary for the remainder of the week.
 Then, a restful sleep aboard in a tropical paradise.